kyma-project/community/docs/guidelines/content-guidelines/01-content-strategy.md

 **Target Group**: Users who want to look up specific detailed information.

 Contains detailed information, such as architecture diagrams, configuration charts, etc.; note that the CLI command documents are generated automatically.

+### Modules

+Contains detailed information on the available Kyma modules.
+Content of that section is pulled from the `docs/user` folders in module repositories.

 ### Glossary